deislabs/bindle/docs/webassembly.md

 - During execution, the runtime is responsible for delegating user interactions.
 (This may mean running a UI, or may mean determining what does run the UI)
 - Finally, when the aggregate application hits its stopping condition (program completes, user exits, fatal error, etc), it is the runtime's job to clean up

 The focus of this document is not the details of how the runtime performs these.
 Instead, the document focuses on how the runtime makes the decisions about how to fetch and load the constituent parts of an aggregated application.
+That is, this document describes how an application is described as a bindle, and how a Stargazer runtime should interpret the information in that bindle.

-To discuss this, we will look at several examples
+The following example describe the aggregated application bindle, and show increasingly complicated models of applications.

 ## Example 1: A one-piece aggregate application

-There is no requirement that an aggregate application has more than one part.
+There is no requirement that an aggregate application has more than one WebAssembly module.
 Given this, we can start with a simple example.

 In this example, a single module runs as a simple program that prints the plain text output "Hello World"